How to Build a Curated Information Diet: 9 Proven Strategies for 2026

 What if you could get the key insights from 10 newsletters in the time it takes to read one?
 That's the promise of AI newsletter summarizers—and the technology has finally caught up to the hype.

-With over 375 billion emails sent daily in 2025 and the average office worker receiving 121 emails per day, manual processing simply doesn't scale.
-AI summarization offers a solution that preserves the value of your subscriptions while eliminating the time burden.
+With over 375 billion emails sent daily in 2025 and more than 4.73 billion email users projected globally in 2026, manual processing doesn't scale.
+AI summarization preserves the value of your subscriptions while eliminating the time burden—and it pairs especially well with newsletter platforms growing at breakneck pace: Substack alone surpassed 8.4 million paid subscribers in Q1 2026, a 68% jump from 2025.

 Here's how AI summarization works: